 - Qualified and respected brokers

 Driving in Canada presents its own unique set of challenges, you need insurance that is suited for the environment.
 Auto insurance in Canada is an important consideration and it can be a major expense.
-You are legally required to have certain types of insurance, but at the same time, there are options that can affect your premiums and coverage.
+You are legally required to have certain types of car insurance, but at the same time, there are options that can affect your premiums and coverage.
 Leibel Insurance brokers work to find the insurance coverage options that protect your lifestyle and family.
 The end result is a policy that helps you and your family feel safe, secure, and protected.
-To contact us for a car insurance quote in Edmonton, Calgary, or surrounding areas in Canada, fill out the free quote request form above or call our office today!
+To contact us for a car insurance quote in Edmonton, Calgary, Toronto, Mississauga as well as other cities in Canada, fill out the free quote request form above or call our office today!

 Frequently Asked Questions about Auto Insurance in Canada

-Here are some commonly asked questions and answers, concerning insurance for your motor vehicle in Canada.
+Here are some commonly asked questions and answers, concerning auto insurance in Canada.

 Q. What is Car Insurance?